maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 <br>

 Not all elements need to align to the same line.
-In mixed alignement there should still be a grid system.
+In mixed alignment there should still be a grid system.

 <br>